Justin-Tadlock/linux-server-config-project/README.md

 2. flask

 #### General Settings Configuration
-* Made two users for the server.
+* Made three users for the server.
-  Added public keys for key authentication access.
-* Removed the default 'ubuntu' user that is made by Amazon LightSail
 * Disabled remote root login access
+  Added public keys for key authentication access where appropriate.
 * Enabled key authentication only access
+* Removed the default 'ubuntu' user that is made by Amazon LightSail
 * Created UFW rules for SSH, HTTP, NTP connections
 * Configured a non-default port for SSH connections
 * Configured apache2 to host WSGI applications via the WSGIScriptAlias with python3
 * Configured PostgreSQL to provide the hosted application CRUD functionality
+* Updated files in catalog-project to work with WSGI hosting

 ## Accessing the Server
 The server IP is: 34.198.251.47
+The domain the server is mapped to is: [catalog.justin-tadlock.com](catalog.justin-tadlock.com)

-This IP address will be used ot browse the application.
+This IP address/domain will be used to browse the application.

 ## Authors